mooreds/docs-1/building/user-config.md

 ## Configure sign-in

-Your application can be shared publicly or protected by sign-in.
-Applications protected by sign-in can whitelist specific Google GSuite domains or specific users.
+Your application is protected by sign-in.
+You can restrict sign-in to specific Google GSuite domains or users.

-1. Navigate to **Users &gt; User Configuration &gt; Registration and Login**.
+1. Navigate to **Users &gt; User Configuration &gt; Registration and Login**
-2. Click **Restrict to specific whitelisted domains and users**.
+2. Click **Restrict to specific whitelisted domains and users**
-3. Specify who is allowed to sign in.
+3. Specify who is allowed to sign in
-4. Click **Save**.
+4. Click **Save**

 ## Manage users